+Exams:

-Exams: Written exams are taken as a group, with all trig sections.
+Written exams are taken as a group, with all trig sections.
 This will require evening exams.
-All three are scheduled from 6:00 pm - 7:30 pm on the following dates:
+All three are scheduled from 6:00 pm - 7:30 pm on the designated dates as noted in the Weekly Schedule at the end of this syllabus.
+(Each one is on a Wednesday.)
+This portion of the exam will be in "pencil/paper" form, which requires explanations and showing all work.